-- 1. Quick wins: Deploy an automated asset inventory discovery tool and use it to build a preliminary asset inventory of systems connected to the enterprise network.
+- 1. Quick wins: Deploy an automated asset inventory discovery tool and use it to build a preliminary asset inventory of systems connected to an organization's public and private network(s).
 Both active tools that scan through network address ranges and passive tools that identify hosts based on analyzing their traffic should be employed. - 2.
+Quick wins: Deploy DHCP Server logging, and utilize a system to improve the asset inventory and help detect unknown systems through this DHCP information. - 3.
+Quick wins: All equipment acquisitions should automatically update the inventory system as new, approved devices are connected to the network.
+A robust change control process can also be used to validate and approve all new devices. - 4.
 Visibility/Attribution: Maintain an asset inventory of all systems connected to the network and the network devices themselves, recording at least the network addresses, machine name(s), purpose of each system, an asset owner responsible for each device, and the department associated with each device.
-The inventory should include every system that has an Internet protocol (IP) address on the network, including, but not limited to desktops, laptops, servers, network equipment (routers, switches, firewalls, etc.), printers, storage area networks, voiceover-IP telephones, etc.
+The inventory should include every system that has an Internet Protocol (IP) address on the network, including but not limited to desktops, laptops, servers, network equipment (routers, switches, firewalls, etc.), printers, storage area networks, Voice Over-IP telephones, multi-homed addresses, virtual addresses, etc. The asset inventory created must also include data on whether the device is a portable and/or personal device.
+Devices such as mobile phones, tablets, laptops, and other portable electronic devices that store or process data must be identified, regardless of whether or not they are attached to the organization's network.

-- 3. Visibility/Attribution: The asset inventory created must also include data on whether the device is a portable device.
-Devices such as mobile phones, tablets, laptops, and other portable electronic devices that store or process data must be identified, regardless of whether or not they are attached to the organization's network. - 4.
-Visibility/Attribution: Ensure that network inventory monitoring tools are operational and continuously monitoring, keeping the asset inventory up to date on a real-time basis, looking for deviations from the expected inventory of assets on the network, and alerting security and/or operations personnel when deviations are discovered. - 5.
-Configuration/Hygiene: Secure the asset inventory database and related systems, ensuring that they are included in periodic vulnerability scans and that asset information is encrypted.
-Limit access to these systems to authorized personnel only, and carefully log all such access.
-For additional security, a secure copy of the asset inventory may be kept in an off-line system air-gapped from the production network. - 6.
+- 5. Configuration/Hygiene: Make sure the asset inventory database is properly protected and a copy stored in a secure location. - 6.
 Configuration/Hygiene: In addition to an inventory of hardware, organizations should develop an inventory of information assets that identifies their critical information and maps critical information to the hardware assets (including servers, workstations, and laptops) on which it is located.
 A department and individual responsible for each information asset should be identified, recorded, and tracked. - 7.
 Configuration/Hygiene: Deploy network level authentication via 802.1x to limit and control which devices can be connected to the network.
 802.1x must be tied into the inventory data to determine authorized vs. unauthorized systems. - 8.
-Advanced: Network access control can be used to monitor authorized systems so if attacks occur, the impact can be remediated by moving the untrusted system to a virtual local area network that has minimal access.
+Configuration/Hygiene: Deploy network access control (NAC) to monitor authorized systems so if attacks occur, the impact can be remediated by moving the untrusted system to a virtual local area network that has minimal access. - 9.
+Configuration/Hygiene: Create separate VLANs for BYOD (bring your own device) systems or other untrusted devices. - 10.
+Advanced: Utilize client certificates to validate and authenticate systems prior to connecting to the private network.